Skip to main content

 Operational amplifiers, differential amplifiers, instrumentation amplifiers, RF devices, ADCs, DACs.

-Interfacing ICs – RS232 driver, ethernet, CAN bus drivers, buffers, and level converters.
+Interfacing ICs – RS232 driver, Ethernet, CAN bus drivers, buffers, and level converters.

 Power ICs – Voltage regulators such as linear regulators, LDOs, switching regulators